jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

 - Added the social card to the application and configured site-specific Open Graph and X metadata.
 - Created the Sites project association and recorded only its non-secret project identifier in `frontend/.openai/hosting.json`.
-- Started the private production-publication task; final status remains pending until the exact validated source is versioned and deployed.
+- Prepared the private production-publication task.
+- Publication is paused before source transfer because exporting the complete repository to the hosting provider requires explicit user authorization.
+No repository content has been sent to that host.